 - One day (Sunday) – Trinity.

-Annual additional leave at the request of the employee may be provided at the same time as the annual main leave or separately from it.
-The total duration of the annual basic and additional leave cannot exceed 59 calendar days, and for employees engaged in underground mining – 69 calendar days.
+Annual additional leave at the request of the employee may be granted simultaneously with the annual main leave or separately from it.
+The total duration of annual basic and additional leave may not exceed 59 calendar days, and for employees engaged in underground mining – 69 calendar days.
 Labour Code, Article 74, 75 and 78, Law of Ukraine on Holidays, Article 6, 10 and 12.

 - Before childbirth – 70 calendar days;